phanng0605/PytorchTransformer/README.md

-<b>In case you want to try to implement this on your local computer</b>
+<b>B. In case you want to try to implement this on your local computer</b>

 To clone this repository, run the following command: